yxLOL/yxLOL.github.io/_posts/2023-10-09-therapy-notes.md

 I still don't.

 Maybe he does want to tell me, but he does not know how to and has too much doubts.
 And so I'm left in the dark.
+I would also say that I probably like him because of the challenge.

+And again, I found these things to be too subtle for most people to care.
+It doesn't bother me that much, but whenever I think about it, with or without him around, it throws me off guard.
+I guess I have too much expectation of dating life in general.
+Or maybe I was pessimistic before I even have one.
+So it does bring me doubts of whether this should be continued...
+And if so, how should it look like?

+Maybe I will express this to him some day: think of me as a cat... we can stay together for a while (when I want to), but eventually within a few hours I would want to maintain a distance.
+It does not mean I hate you.
+I just need that space.
+Also, to satiefy my curiosity, I have to keep learning about you.
+My affection does not last otherwise.

+But we are talking about professional overthinker here...
+While I am not bothered by his stress that much, it does deter me from communicating my feelings.
+I overthink that he will overthink (because he probably will) my feelings.
+That really is a vicious cycle.